hxn8439/idk_planning/README.md

 sudo git clone  https://github.com/hxn8439/Ubuntu_18.04_Docker_Script
 ```

+2. Create a docker image and container -refer to the docker flowchart for the following commands in that repository to build a catkin workspace using ROS.

 #### .
 References

 __######## Attention: This repository is closed for the senior design project and will discontinue the development as of 12/13/2021.
 H. Nguyen 12/13/2021###########__